New Zealand DQ and QR class locomotives: Exports to Tasmania

-Due to a locomotive shortage because of the planned replacement of TasRails English Electric locomotive fleet, twelve DQs and three QRs were sold to the company.
-DQs 6007, 6330, 6353 and QR 3032, along with eight 1460 class locomotives, were sold to Tasrail.
+After purchasing AN Tasrail in 1997, Australian Transport Network (ATN), which shared the same Wisconsin Central ownership as Tranz Rail, quickly needed locomotives to replace the run down fleet of Alco and English Electric locomotives it inherited.
+Thus twelve DQs and three QRs were transferred to Tasmania; DQs 6007, 6330, 6353 and QR 3032, along with eight 1460 class locomotives.
 The three DQs were modified for service in Tasmania, while QR 3032 had its short-hood lowered as a DQ.
 The eight 1460s were fully rebuilt as DQs, with some being undergoing rebuilding when they were sold.
 Originally the three QRs were on a one-year lease, but were later sold.
 The modifications made to the units were changing the drawgear back to the originally Queensland Railways standard height, increasing the fuel tank capacity, relocate the battery boxes, installation of a sludge tank and engine room sump pan, fitting of the "Kaitiaki" vigilance, fitting of ZTR electronic anti-wheelslip technology and upgrading dynamic brakes.
-The locos were also were renumbered in the 2000 series, and tested between Wellington and Palmerston North.
+The locomotives were also renumbered in the 2000 series, and tested between Wellington and Palmerston North.
 The ex-1460s were fitted with EMD 567C prime movers, that were originally fitted into the ex-1502 class locomotives.

 The first two DQs, 2001 and 2002, were loaded on the MV Polar Queen on 28 August 1998, and arrived in Bell Bay on 2 September 1998.
-The two locos were repainted in the "ATN Red" livery, which consisted of green "Tasrail" lettering, bright tomato red all over the locomotives and yellow bar-code stripes on the short-hood.
-The next batch consisted of DQs 2003, 2004 and 2005, which were repainted in the "Wisconsin Central Maroon" livery, and QRs 2056, 2062 and 2102, which were still repainted in the Cato Blue livery.
+The two locomotives were repainted in ATN's red livery, which consisted of green "Tasrail" lettering, bright tomato red all over the locomotives and yellow bar-code stripes on the short-hood.
+The next batch consisted of DQs 2003, 2004 and 2005, which were repainted in the Wisconsin Central maroon livery, and QRs 2056, 2062 and 2102, which were still repainted in the Cato Blue livery.
 The new livery for Tasrail consisted of maroon, with a wide buff yellow stripe and red "Tasrail" lettering, with the Tasmanian flag next to the letters.
-The reason in the change of livery is due to the Australian Transport Network not being impressed of the cost of it.
+The reason in the change of livery is due to ATN not being impressed of the cost of it.
 This batched left the Port of Wellington on 8 December 1998 on the Arktis Dream, and arrived in Tasmania on 15 December 1998.
 The third batch left on 23 February 1999 on the Edisongracht, compromising of DQs 2006, 2007 and 2008, and arrived in Tasmania on 3 March 1999.
 The last batch, which consisted of DQs 2009, 2010, 2011 and 2012, left Wellington on the Melanesian Chief on 28 September 1999, and arrived in Tasmania on 5 October 1999.